aseyq/flyCSV/README.md

 # flyCSV: Check your data frame as CSV on the fly!
 (R Package)
 **Warning: This is a very preliminary version.
 Might contain bugs and stuff**

-This library helps you view your data frames CSV files on the fly.
-It basically a wrapper that saves the database temporarily and opens it with the default program to open CSV files. he functionality is similar to the built-in `View()` function, however, unlike `View()` it returns the same object so it can be used in between pipe chains.
+This library (well, more a function) helps you view your data frames CSV files on the fly.
+It basically a wrapper that saves the database temporarily, and then opens it with the default program.
+The functionality is similar to the built-in `View()` function, however, unlike `View()` it returns the same object, so it can be used in between pipe chains.
 Also it doesn't rely on RStudio.

 ![example](https://raw.githubusercontent.com/aseyq/flyCSV/main/excluded/images/example.gif)